TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 78/Psalms 78.23.md

 ---

-Yet he commanded the skies above, And opened the doors of heaven;
+Yet he commanded the skies above, and opened the doors of heaven.